The name of the bylaw you are addressing,

 This loan guarantee impacts the Town of Canmore’s debt limit until construction is complete and the units sold, and would increase the level of debt by approximately 1%.
 The current level of debt is $40.7M (50% of the Town of Canmore’s approximately $81.8M maximum debt limit).
 The borrowing bylaw received first reading on October.
 6, 2020.
 You can read a copy of the bylaw pdf here (306 KB) .

 If you wish to oblige council to hold a vote of the electors to determine whether this bylaw should be passed, you must submit a formal petition.
+Visit Petitions for instructions.
 The petition must comply with the provisions of the Municipal Government Act of Alberta and be submitted to the Chief Administrative Officer at the Town of Canmore no later than 4:30 p.m. on Friday, November 6, 2020.
 Second and third readings of the bylaw are scheduled to take place at the regular council meeting on December 1, 2020 at 9 a.m.

 Summary of proposed bylaw

 The landowners of 3 & 5 Railway Court (Lots 15-17, Block 66, Plan 1095F) have submitted a Road Closure Bylaw application.
 The application is for the closure of a 758 m2 portion of 12th Street and 3rd Avenue (also known municipally as Railway Court).
 You can read the proposed bylaw pdf here (321 KB) .